Aller au contenu principal

 A written debrief, like a teacher rewinding the tape with you.

-At the end of the scene, you get a debrief in French: what went well, where it broke down, what to practice next.
-Reply by reply, you see your sentence, the expected one, and a sharp piece of advice.
+At the end of the scene, you get a written debrief in French: what went well, where it broke down, what to work on next.
+Reply by reply, you see your sentence, the one that was expected and one sharp piece of advice.

-• Per-turn note: why a phrase sounds formal, how to say it more naturally
+• A per-turn note: why a phrase sounds too formal, how to say it more naturally

 • Suggested next practice (variant B, C...) - you don't leave empty-handed